-How to Use Basic Machine Learning to Predict and Recommend NFTs with Open Sea Data?
+How to Use Basic Machine Learning to Predict and Recommend NFTs?

 Here’s a modest NFT recommendation.
 I use a vast quantity of OpenSea data as well as some basic machine learning techniques.
 As a result, a standalone module exists that forgets about specific wallets and keeps track of ownership patterns.
 These patterns can then be leveraged to allow you to traverse recommendations voluntarily: recommendations based on public ledger statistics.